 Ashley’s son Blair Dunlop joins his father for this very special evening.
 A BBC Folk Award-winning singer-songwriter in his own right, the pair will reflect on a very special musical relationship in chat, music and song.

 Ashley Hutchings ‘The Guvnor’ formed Fairport Convention in 1967, a group that went on to invent British folk-rock with the album Liege & Lief – an album that was voted the ‘Most Important Folk Album of All Time’ by BBC Radio 2 listeners in 2002, and at the 2006 BBC Radio 2 Folk Awards it won the award for Most influential Folk Album of all time.
-Doors 7.30PM TICKETS
+Doors 7.30PM TICKETS sold out

 Kellys Heros at Coal Aston Village Hall